 4. TEMPORARY STUDENT DEPENDENT PERMIT

 The following documents must be provided upon arrival at UPEACE:

 - Birth Certificate of their spouse and/or children, clearly stating the names of the parents.
 The certificate must be in the original language, accompanied by an official English translation, and authenticated or legalized by the nearest Costa Rican Consulate.
-The document must be received by DAA within 90 days of the issuance date.
+The document must be received by our Visa Officer within 90 days of the issuance date.

 - Certificate of marriage (not for children), the document must be in the original language, accompanied by an official English translation, and authenticated or legalized by the nearest Costa Rican Consulate.
-The document must be received by DAA within 90 days of the issuance date.
+The document must be received by our Visa Officer within 90 days of the issuance date.

-- It is an Immigration General Directorate regulation that if the child will be residing in Costa Rica with only one parent, a letter of authorization must be signed by the parent who will not be travelling to Costa Rica, stating his/her approval to be away from the child for the study period of the spouse.
+- It is an Immigration General Directorate regulation that if the child will be residing in Costa Rica with only one parent, a letter of authorization must be signed by the parent who will not be travelling to Costa Rica, stating his/her approval to be away from the child for the spouses' study period.

-The student must cover all costs related to the entry visa and the permit for his/her spouse and/or children.
+The student is responsible for all costs related to the entry visa and the permit for his/her spouse and/or children.